SAP-samples/teched2023-XP265/exercises/ex1/README.md

 <img src="/exercises/ex1/images/19.png">

-10. After we have created the source system, let us continue adding the rest of the necessary properties:
+10. After you have created the source system, continue adding the rest of the necessary properties:
 The following properties are of type **Standard**

 | Name         |Value |